-For if you or your guests run into any problems, it’s a good idea to have the number of a local taxi firm.
+Just in case you or your guests run into any problems, it’s a good idea to have the number of a local taxi firm.
 And be prepared!
-Carry maps of the directions to the venue, the venue itself, and make sure you take your mobile phone (just make sure it’s switched off during the ceremony)!
+Carry maps of the directions to the venue, the venue itself, and make sure you take your mobile phone (just make sure it’s switched off during the ceremony!).

 5) Get Suited and Booted